Holly Point Nature Park

 As you wonder the path, you might exit through the Camellia Garden.
 Camellias bring a beauty to this winter garden, and hydrangeas, hostas, ice plants and annuals add seasonal color and textures.

-Or you might exit to the front field with a path that leads to “Bubba”, the fish-shaped wildflower meadow.
-This garden area is evolving with more trees, grasses and butterfly bushes for year round interest.
+Or you might exit to the front field.
+This area is evolving with more trees, grasses and butterfly bushes for year round interest.
 We have added a lovely gazebo for group gatherings or for a sheltered area in which to enjoy the always popular explosion of wildflowers from spring through fall.

 Heading back to the Museum, you’ll pass the Miss Pette surrounded by the Willis Wilson Garden.
 Planted in 2007 as a part of the America’s Anniversary garden, this area commemorated a wonderful native soul who loved Deltaville and boatbuilding, Willis Wilson.
 Planted in red, white and blue, the garden salutes love of county and community.
 One native rose bush was planted to remember the lone “flowering’ plant found at Willis’ marina.
 Amidst the boat debris, the lone rose was a beacon of color and beauty to remind us all of the beauty of man’s nature.